zssjh/MB-stereo-matching/README.md

 can segment an image to fragments, which helps us to distinguish the texture and textless region of the image.
 ![Image text](https://raw.githubusercontent.com/zssjh/git_img/master/1__.png)

+The project is running on visual studio 2013 in windows

 experimental result：
 We test the algorithm on Middlebury Stereo including 2005,2006 and 2014 version and real scene, and receive better results than non-local[3] and ST method
 [4].